 F2.
 Does due process prevail in civil and criminal matters?
 1 / 4

-Across the justice sector, due process rights are often restricted or denied, owing largely to a dearth of resources and personnel.
-The training of new magistrates following the 2014 dismissals of foreign judges has been slow, resulting in significant case backlogs.
 Alternative methods of dispute resolution and customary law are widely used, though they lack enforcement mechanisms and have other significant shortcomings, including unequal treatment of women.
-Nine of thirteen municipalities have no fixed courts.
-The use of Portuguese for court administration poses an obstacle due to the limited number of Portuguese speakers.
-A shortage of Portuguese interpreters often forces the adjournment of trials.
+Nine of thirteen municipalities have no fixed courts and rely on mobile services.
+The use of Portuguese for court administration poses an obstacle, and a shortage of Portuguese interpreters often forces the adjournment of trials.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4